sleepymurph/dmv/README.md

 --------------------------------------------------

 DMV is written in Rust and is a Cargo library+binary crate.
-It is not published as a crate, but it can be built easily enough with the standard Cargo targets:
+It is not published in the Rust crate registry yet, but with the source downloaded it can be built easily enough with the standard Cargo targets:

 - `cargo build` -- Build the lib and executable
 - `cargo test` -- Run unit tests
 - `cargo doc` -- Build crate documentation

-The DMV prototype was developed under Rust 1.16 stable, and should compile with no trouble with stable Rust on any Unix variant.
+The DMV prototype was developed under Rust 1.16 stable, and should compile with no trouble with stable Rust on Linux.

 Note that for much of development, this repository and the DMV Test Code repository were combined, with the prototype code in the `prototype`